atbcb/usab-uswds/_ada-guides/chapter-10-amusement-rides.md

 mobility devices.

 #### Approach
-Turning space (60-inch diameter or T-shaped space) for a wheelchair must be provided where the accessible route adjoins the ride, so that riders can access the ride.
+Turning space (60 inch diameter or T-shaped space) for a wheelchair must be provided where the accessible route adjoins the ride, so that riders can access the ride.
 One side of the wheelchair space must adjoin an accessible route.
 The turning space may overlap the accessible route and